ReSummit/Seismos/README.md

 After you are done building the core and mantle PCBs, there are example firmware files provided.
 Please checkout the `firmware_example` folder for more details.
 (Unfortunately, I haven't gotten to QMK yet, so that will have to wait for a bit)

+# Required PCBs to upload

+For PCBs, you will need the following:
+* Minimum 2 core PCBs for left and right hands
+* At least 14 mantle PCBs, 7 per core PCB
+    * To save on cost, you may want to just stick with 20 of one type of mantle.
+5 or 4 rows are usually enough

+### **NOTE:** For the Core PCBs, you wil need to choose if you want I2C only or with a shift register starting from release v2.0.0.
+If you want to minimize components needed **and you are sure that you have an ATMEGA microcontroller**, you should choose I2C only.
+If you are not sure, you should choose I2C with shift register and just get the 74HC595A.

 # BOM
 ## Required
+* (**If using shift register version**) 2x 74HC595A shift register, though you may want extras just in case
 * 28 x 10 position JST SH individual wires and connectors (preferrably 10cm long).
 Aliexpress has these with different colors like cable mods.
     * NOTE: For these links, they come from the same seller.
 Contact the seller after placing a temporary order to reduce shipping costs before paying!
     * Wires: https://www.aliexpress.us/item/3256802676433370.html (choose colors, **10 cm**, and **double head**)